France delays Sahel counter-insurgency plan after Mali violence

 A French military source said no new date had been set For the broader West African deployment, originally scheduled to be completed by the end of May.

-At least eight Malian soldiers and eight civilians including six government officials were killed when rebels attacked the regional governor’s office in the northern town of Kidal on Saturday.
+The Malian army was preparing to launch an assault on the northern town of Kidal, where at least eight soldiers and eight civilians including six government officials were killed when rebels attacked the regional governor’s office on Saturday while Prime Minister Mousse Mara was in the town.

-The situation in Kidal was calm on Tuesday and the two sides were pursuing negotiations in which the government hoped to regain control of the town without bloodshed, according to a local military source.
+The United States has warned that northern Mali risked sliding back into war and urged all sides to return to talks.

 He had planned to outline details of the mission that would operate across the Sahel region along the southern edge of the Sahara Desert, to fight Islamist militancy.